MetroStar/comet-api/README.md

 3. Copy the downloaded file into the `comet-api/docs` directory

-4. To convert the yaml into html, run the following:
+4. To convert the json into html, run the following:

 ```sh
 npx redoc-cli build docs/openapi.json --output docs/index.html